Links on Android Authority may earn us a commission. Learn more.

 Price: Free / $3.99 per month / $29.99 per year

 Reddit is another excellent spot for photography backgrounds and wallpapers.
 There are a host of photography subreddits.
 Most of them have tons of photographs to choose from.
-You simply download and apply to your home screen to make them your background.
+You simply download and apply them to your home screen to make them your background.
 Some subreddits we recommend are r/itookapicture, r/photocritique, r/astrophotography, and r/earthporn.
 There are many, many others as well.
 Reddit is free to use.
 There is an optional Reddit Gold subscription that removes ads and adds some additional features.

 NASA’s official app is an excellent source for wallpapers if you like space images.
 The app has a bunch of information about NASA, space, and all of that stuff.
 You can also watch various video content from the agency.
 However, for this list, the star players are the 16,000 images taken by various satellites and the ISS with more coming in every day.
 It’s not landscape or cityscape photography.
 However, these are photographs of space and all of its various secrets and designs.
 Many of them are rather high resolution as well.
 This should work for anybody looking for legitimate space photographs for use as a background.
 It’s also entirely free with no in-app purchases.